The University Name

 The beauty of our campus also rests in our stately buildings.
 But they are more than beautiful – they make a statement.
 They are testimony to the importance we place on education.
 They say to us, “This is a place of learning.
 Learning is timeless.”
 How many times, as a student, did you climb the steps of Beardshear, or Curtiss, or Alumni Hall?
 These are important times you'll never forget.

-We were founded in 1858 as the nation’s first land grant college.
+We were founded in 1858 and later earned the designation of becoming the nation's first land grant college.
 Being a land grant college meant that we included everyone in our circle --- men, women, the rich, and the poor.
 Morrill Hall was built in 1890 as a lasting tribute to Senator Justin Morrill, the legislator responsible for the nation’s land grant schools.

 We have added this symbol of a stately building to signify Beardshear Hall and the leadership of our present and past administrators.
 Beardshear was named after one of the Iowa State’s most cherished presidents – William Beardshear, who was president of Iowa State from 1891 to 1902.